avaneev/a5hash/README.md

 in server-side internal structures, they should only be used with a secret seed, and their output should not be exposed.
 This is especially important if a malicious party is likely to try to influence the hash outputs.
-However, if "blinding multiplication" occurs at a random iteration, these functions immediately recover from the zeroed-out state (see below). `a5hash` functions should not be used for MACs or other strictly cryptographic purposes.
+However, if "blinding multiplication" (BM, state cancellation) occurs at a random iteration, these functions immediately recover from the zeroed-out state (see below). `a5hash` functions should not be used for MACs or other strictly cryptographic purposes.

 `a5hash` hash functions produce different hashes on big- and little-endian systems.
 This was a deliberate design choice to narrow down the scope of use cases to run-time hashing and embedded storage, as endianness correction usually imposes a significant performance penalty.
-If you need a reliable and fast hash function for files, with portable hashes, [komihash](https://github.com/avaneev/komihash) is a great choice.
+If a reliable and fast hash function for files, with portable hashes, is needed, [komihash](https://github.com/avaneev/komihash) is a great choice.

 Overall, `a5hash` achieves three goals: attains an ultimate speed for run-time hashing of small keys, has very small code size, and uses a novel mathematical